ojizero/blog/content/posts/100DaysToOffload.md

 > Writing is hard!

 Writing is hard, pouring one's thoughts (some could say soul?) into a written form, then sharing it for the anyone to see.
-It the hardship begins before you even begin to write, what should you write about after all?
+And this hardship begins before you even begin to write, what should you write about after all?
 What goal are trying to achieve?
 Will let's try and figure this out!

 ## The Why